scalarmapedia/robota/README.md

 If you passed in a `unitCompleteCallback it` is called as each unit is completed, being passed the result from the worker.

-When all the tasks are complete, they are available in .workUnitsResults and this is passed into `jobCompletionCallback` if you defined it.
+When all the tasks are complete, they are available in `.workUnitsResults` and this is passed into `jobCompletionCallback` if you defined it.

+*Cores*
+A quick word on the `cores` and `reservedCores` args.
+The internal default for these is cores = ALL cores, and reservedCores = 1.
+From these values a workerPool value is created which is the actual number of cores that will be used.
+WorkerPool is simply `cores - reservedCores`.
+So if you have an 8 core machine, the default would be to execute the code using 7 cores, leaving one spare for the system to get by on.

+If you want to hard code a job to only use 1 core, just use

+cores:1
+reservedCores:0

+Robota will ensure at least one core is available, otherwise, well, whats the point?